LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery has curated and owns.

 Premium / private-barrel offering.

 Margin tier.
-Attaches to whiskey collectors and exit-narrative — the SKU acquirers price first.
+Attaches to whiskey collectors and the high-value craft story Litchfield can cultivate over time.

 Batchers' Vodka